CesparRes/Data-Engineer-Project/README.md

 db_insert.py (insertion into mongodb)
 These 3 scripts are simply executed as is, and will produce "all_airports.txt" and "airports_parsed.txt" to process themselves.

-These will all still work correctly with the docker containers once running
+These will all still work correctly with the docker containers once running, even if airflow fails.

 ## Business cases